Scottish elections 2026: Scottish parliament

 The Scottish parliament at Holyrood in Edinburgh is the devolved legislature of Scotland.

 The Scottish parliament at Holyrood in Edinburgh is the devolved legislature of Scotland.
-On 7 May 2026 it will be elected for the seventh time since its establishment in 1999.
+On Thursday 7 May 2026 it was elected for the seventh time since its establishment in 1999.

 Why was the Scottish parliament created?